 The programming procedure involves plugging in our programmer to the on-board data port of the vehicle with the newly cut transponder key inserted into the ignition lock and turned to the on position.
 This procedure can take anywhere from about a minute to more than half an hour depending on the vehicle.

-We can cut and program transponder keys for most popular makes of vehicles.
-However, here in Canada and the USA there is no aftermarket programming software for the following makes:
+We can cut and program transponder keys for the most popular makes of vehicles.
+However, here in Canada and the USA, there is no aftermarket programming software for the following makes:

 General Motors VATS Keys